sanidhya-mitra/Amazon-Prime-Video-Dashboard-Project/README.md

 - **Viewer Preferences**: A substantial majority of content consists of movies, pointing towards a potential area for expanding TV show offerings.

 These insights assist in making informed decisions about future content development and marketing strategies.

+## Acknowledgments 🙏:

+Special thanks to the invaluable tutorial provided by [this YouTube channel](https://youtu.be/_xs8XXlGQVM?si=rQiko-G_LBRr22Yy), which guided the initial setup and design of this dashboard.
+The step-by-step guidance was crucial in mastering the complexities of data visualization for this project.

 ---